 3. Low-sugar, dark chocolates

 Chocolates are popular at Christmas, yet they can be quite sugary and can cause tooth decay.
 The best option is dark chocolates that contain low sugar and a high amount of cocoa.
-Here’s why: the higher the sugar amount, the more plaque you’ll get on your teeth, which then leads to cavities, toothache, and possibly loose teeth.
+Here’s why: the higher the sugar amount, the more plaque you’ll get on your teeth, which then leads to cavities, toothache, and possibly lose of teeth.
 So, the lower the sugar amount, the better for your smile.

 That’s not all.
 One little-known fact is the cocoa in chocolate contains natural chemicals that help protect your teeth from sugar and starch damage.
 This means the more cocoa in the chocolate, the better.